 This alternative allows maximizing the screen real estate because being entirely hidden over the page.
 It uses gesture control that means users can simply swipe right to pull up the menu.
 It suits the websites with many options and features, not allowing them to impede the interaction but directly access them from the navigation drawer.
 However, it may cause interference with page UI design, which is a significant drawback to the platform’s usability.

 Looking increasingly fresh and trendy, vertical lettering navigation naturally stands out from the others.
 It is compact yet informative: just a narrow line on the left-hand corner of a page.
-In other words, it’s a perfect solution for contemporary designs.
+It’s especially a perfect solution for contemporary designs.
 Still, it might be visually weighty as it stretched almost to the height of the screen.

 As the name implies, combination navigation encompasses several navigation options, bringing the best of each.
 For instance, you can use both a hamburger menu with a menu label and a prominent search bar.
-It widens the possibilities for the users, resulting in a better user experience.
-The search bar gives them an opportunity to find the preferred item immediately, which can be extremely helpful for desktop visitors.
-At the same time, a hamburger menu allows for navigating the website from its eternal side, seeing all its features at once.
-All in all, the users are to decide what is up to fit their needs.
+It widens the possibilities.

 Contact Ester Digital for Expert Advice on Choosing the Right Navigation Solution